momokokong/employee-tracker-cli-pg-js/README.md

 1. Clone the repo: https://github.com/momokokong/employee-tracker-cli-pg-js
 2. In the terminal, move to where the cloned local repo is.
 3. `npm install`
-   - If it does not automatically install the required module, follow below instructions:
+   - If it does not automatically install the required modules, follow the below instructions:
      - `npm i console-table-printer@2.12.1`
      - `npm i figlet@1.7.0`
      - `npm i inquirer@8.2.4`